 The ERM framework is governed by a set of policies, collectively known as Group Risk Policies.
 These policies are subject to annual review and approval by the Board of PartnerRe.
-Senior management of the Company is involved in the annual review and ensures overall alignment with the interests of the Company.
-Upon approval by the board of PartnerRe Ltd. ("PartnerRe"), the Group Risk Policies are adopted by the Board of Directors of the Company ("Board").
+Senior management of PartnerRe is involved in the annual review and ensures overall alignment with the interests of the Company.